grimme-lab/wp12-teaching/doc/ex.rst

       TPSS-D3/def-TZVP geometries are provided.
 Calculate a TPSS single-point energy with TURBOMOLE.
       Calculate the D3\ :sup:`ATM`\ (BJ) contribution with the ``dftd3`` standalone program.
       (Attention: ``cefine`` sets a dispersion correction by default.
 Make sure that you don't double-count it.)
 The counterpoise correction can be calculated with the ``gcp`` program.
 Use the ``-h`` (help) option of dftd3 and gcp to figure out the desired options.
-Make sure you are using the correct gcp version (v2.01), if not try calling the program with the whole path ``/home/abt-grimme/AK-bin/gcp``
+Make sure you are using the correct gcp version (v2.01), if not try loading the program with ``module load gcp/2.01``

 2. Calculate the vibrational contributions in the rigid rotor harmonic oscillator model at the semiempirical GFN2-xTB level.